The Best Day Trips from Jerusalem

 • Jaffa Flea Market: Explore a treasure trove of antiques, vintage finds, and unique souvenirs.

-3. Nazareth and the Sea of Galilee
+3. Nazareth and The Sea of Galilee

 Highlights: